kevinhwong1/KevinHWong_Notebook/_posts/2019-12-04-DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-2.md

 # Summary of results

 * Overall, the incubation step did not increase the yield of DNA or RNA that much.
 The RNA quality was much worse when incubated.
 Additionally, it was noted that the final RNA elution was green in tint and the RNA filter in the column was green.
 This could be the source of error in the tape station results and also contribute to the slight increase in RNA qubit values.

-# Nest steps
+# Next steps

 * Tomorrow, I will test 2 samples with no heating incubation step.
 Additionally, I will beat beat for 3-4 minutes and input the entire volume of DNA/RNA shield (~800-900 uL) into the column.
 Hopefully, this will increase the sample input in the column, therefore increasing the yield and maintaining the RNA quality with no heating step.